codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

           RX bytes:922373 (922.3 KB)  TX bytes:9825590 (9.8 MB)
 ```

-We must reduce the Docker MTU used by the runner's Docker in Docker (dind) pods to fit within this lower MTU.
-This is stored in a configmap in the namespace where the runner is installed.
-Assuming that you installed the runner into the `codefresh` namespace, you would edit the configmap like this:
+Reduce the Docker MTU used by the Runner's Docker in Docker (dind) pods to match this lower MTU:

+1. Edit the `configmap` in the namespace where the Runner is installed:
+  The example shows the edit command if you installed the Runner in the `codefresh` namespace
 ```shell
 kubectl edit cm codefresh-dind-config -n codefresh
 ```

-In the editor, update the **daemon.json** field - add `,\"mtu\":1440` just before the last curley brace.
+1.In the editor, update the **daemon.json** field, by adding `,\"mtu\":1440` before the final closing curley brace (highlighted in the example below).

  {% include image.html
   lightbox="true"
   file="/images/administration/runner/rancher-mtu.png"